-{To consider how the errors are corrected first consider a \emph{generic} error $E$ for which $[M,E]\neq0$.
-Such an error will only be apparent after an exponentially long time scales as per the arguments in \cite{Buca_l-bit}.
-Only errors of the type $[M,E]=0$ are potentially relevant.
-Consider such an random error destroying the effective spin l-bits $\Sigma^\alpha_{j} \to \Sigma^\alpha_{j} + \varepsilon$.
-Once the error ceases it will be corrected by the thermalization dynamics of the Hamiltonian itself.
-To see this observe that $H_{\text{eff}}^{\prime}$ conserves in the co-rotating bases all the $\langle\Sigma^\alpha_{j}\rangle$, but not $\varepsilon$.
-Hence the thermalization will restore the original operators $\Sigma^\alpha_j$ in the Heisenberg picture as per eigenstate thermalization-like arguments \cite{ETHReview}.
-Importantly, this argument holds whether the error occurs during the gate phase or during the holding phase. }
+To consider how the errors are corrected we first consider a \emph{generic} error $E$ for which $[M, E]\neq0$.
+Such an error will only be apparent after an exponentially long time scale as per the arguments in \cite{Buca_l-bit,pre-therm}.
+Only errors of the type $[M, E]=0$ are potentially relevant.
+Consider such a random error destroying the effective spin $\ell$-bits $\Sigma^\alpha_{j} \to \Sigma^\alpha_{j} + \varepsilon$. {Generically, we consider errors orthogonal to the dynamical $\ell$-bits, $\ave[\varepsilon \Sigma^\alpha_{j}]=0$.
+Such errors will not change $\ave[\Sigma^\alpha_{j}]$ and the thermalization dynamics will restore the dynamical $\ell$-bits.
+To see this, consider the dynamics again in the Schrodinger picture.
+Consider the initial state to be a time-dependent generalized Gibbs ensemble, $\rho_{\text{tGGE}}$ corresponding to $H_{\text{eff}}^{\prime}$ \cite{BucaPRX}.
+This $\rho_{\text{tGGE}}$ is reached by the thermalisation dynamics of $H_{\text{eff}}^{\prime}$.
+Following the appearance of error, this state will change but the expectation values of the dynamical $\ell$-bits will not.
+This is because the long-time thermalization dynamics and corresponding thermalized state are fully determined only by the expectation values of dynamical symmetries (i.e., the dynamical $\ell$-bits) and conservation laws \cite{BucaPRX}.
+Therefore, the state as before the error has occurred will be restored by the thermalization dynamics of $H_{\text{eff}}^{\prime}$ \cite{ETHReview}.
+In the Heisenberg picture, this implies that the same operators $\Sigma^\alpha_{j}$ are restored.} Importantly, this argument holds irrespective of the error occurring during the gate phase or the holding phase.